stevenhwu/stevenhwu.github.io/people.md

 <img src="../img/Max_Yuan.jpg" align="right" hspace="50" width="25%">
 #### Max Yuan
 Max Yuan is a third-year student majored in Agronomy.
-Passionate about biological statistics and bioinformatics, he has been taking a set of classes of the correlating field and planned to go for a further study in USA.
+Passionate about biological statistics and bioinformatics, he has been taking a set of classes of the correlating field and planned to go for a further study in USA.He is now working on a project themed with the simulation of how endomycorrhiza spreading in plants cells.

 <i class="fas fa-at"></i> [Email](mailto:b08601028@ntu.edu.tw)